Skip to main content

 Remortgaging is possible even in complex situations, such as having bad credit, being self-employed, or nearing retirement age.
 Subprime lenders may cater to those with adverse credit histories, though at higher interest rates.
 For the self-employed, lenders often require evidence of consistent income, but options are available for those with as little as one year of self-employment.

 Older borrowers can access mortgages tailored to pension income, with some lenders offering terms up to age 85.
-Brokers play a critical role in navigating these challenges, leveraging their extensive knowledge of lender criteria to find solutions that meet diverse needs.
+Mortgage brokers play a critical role in navigating these challenges, leveraging their extensive knowledge of lender criteria to find solutions that meet diverse needs.

 Get In Touch